-I love to ask my public school students, “Are we allowed to talk about religion in school?”
-Invariably, they respond, “No. We are not allowed to talk about religion in school.”
-Then I quote to them from our state constitution, which declares in Article VIII, Section 1, “Religion, morality and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged.”
-Then I ask them, “What does our state constitution say is the purpose of education?”
-Then we talk about the stated purpose, which – as quoted above – is to foster “good government and the happiness of mankind.”
-Then I ask my students, “What three things does our state constitution declare as being necessary ingredients to good government?”
-And we discuss the state constitution’s declaration that what is necessary for good government are: “religion, morality and knowledge.”
+An important follow up question is, “What does our state constitution say is the purpose of education?”
+Then we talk about the stated purpose, which – as quoted above – is to foster, “good government and the happiness of mankind.”
+A follow up to that is, “What three things does our state constitution declare as being necessary ingredients to good government?”
+And we discuss the state constitution’s declaration that what is necessary for good government is: “religion, morality and knowledge.”
 Eventually during the conversation, someone brings up the so-called “Separation Clause.”
 At that point I usually offer my students the $100 challenge: “Show me where in the U.S. Constitution it is ever stated that there is a ‘wall of separation between church and state’, and I will personally hand you a crisp one hundred dollar bill (crisp because I will personally iron it out for you before hand).”
-I’ve gotten more than one student to actually read the U.S. Constitution by issuing the challenge.
-Mission accomplished on that specific goal.
+I’ve gotten more than one student to actually read the entire U.S. Constitution by issuing this challenge.

-It’s all about learning how to ask the right questions.
+We must learn to ask the right questions.
 Dr. King studied how to ask the right questions.
 So can we.

-Read Dr. King’s letter that he wrote from his jail cell in Birmingham, Alabama.
+Read Dr. King’s Letter from a Birmingham Jail.
 Then start asking questions that aren’t so easily answered by Progressives, like: “Did you hear about the mayor in Texas who demanded pastors submit their sermons for mayoral review to make sure they agreed with the mayor’s opinions on sexuality?”
-Follow that up with a quote about religious freedom (like the one above) by Dr. King and then ask, “Do you think Dr. King would agree to submit his sermons and speeches for governmental review before delivering them?”Follow @LifeLiberty1776
+Follow that up with a quote about religious freedom by Dr. King (like the one in the image below) and ask, “Do you think Dr. King would agree to submit his sermons and speeches for governmental approval before delivering them?”